-The development of appropriate theses and directed reading topics in the field of Leadership Studies, and the descriptions of these topics in formal proposal formats.
+The development of appropriate thesis and directed reading topics in the field of Leadership Studies, and the description of these topics in a formal proposal formats.
+Students will meet with selected faculty and other students enrolled in each semester to research proposals until approved by faculty.
+After approval of the research proposal, students will continue to meet in this seminar to report progress on their research exit options.
 Required for all M.A. students, and M.T.S. students who have chosen the thesis or directed reading option in the field of Leadership Studies.
 May be used as one elective M.T.S. course.